arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

 Extracellular signals
 =====================

-This example takes different elements from the above example tutorials (:ref:`A simple single cell model <tutorialsinglecell>`, :ref:`A detailed single cell recipe <tutorialsinglecellswcrecipe>`) to create a geometrically
+This example takes elements from other tutorials (:ref:`A simple single cell model <tutorialsinglecell>`, :ref:`A detailed single cell recipe <tutorialsinglecellswcrecipe>`) to create a geometrically